 The Stake Lake Ski trails are beautiful during the day and they are equally spectacular at night.
 The trail around the lake and a few of the smaller surrounding trails are completely lit at night.
-With our lodge open until 9:00 on many evenings night skiing has become extremely popular with skiers and snowshoers alike.
+With our lodge open until 9:00 and rentals until 8:00pm on many evenings night skiing has become extremely popular with skiers and snowshoers alike.

 While dogs are not allowed on the regular ski or snowshoe trails during ski season we do have a 5km dog-friendly ski trail across the road and a dog- friendly snowshoe trail in that area as well.
 Our dog trail is designed for skiers to all move in one direction for the safety of skiers and dogs alike.
 Users need to check in with the ticket booth prior to proceeding to the Dog trails.
 Please pick up after your dogs so everyone can enjoy the trails.

 Our trails are used by all levels of skiers from rank beginners with old skis that barely slide to the expert with superfast skis and the latest slick gear.
 Everyone pays for the right to ski, and fast or slow, and we all have the same expectation of an exhilarating outing on skis.
 So there should be no need for the faster skier to demand right of way when passing slower skiers on the trails.